Dr Reuben Sim Dental Phobia InterviewHEALTH SERVICES BUSINESS OF THE YEAR

 By listening to music during your appointment, it can help relax you and enable you to zone out.
 At Dental Boutique, a headset with music is given to all patients as a standard of care during dental treatment to act as a distraction.

 Dr Reuben Sim: Don’t like needles?
 Advancement in technology now allows dentists to provide patients an ideal alternative.
 The needleless solution is made of small, lightweight, spring-operated device that delivers anaesthetic into the gum in a fraction of a second.
-There are no needles and no part of the device that penetrates the skin, making it virtually pain free.
+There are no needles and no part of the device that penetrates the skin, making it minimal discomfort.
 Another technology we commonly use is a computer-controlled dental injection where the flow rate of the anaesthetic is controlled by the computer.
 This means that the injection is guaranteed to be steady and therefore, comfortable.

 Question: Do you have anything else to share?